aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 So far, we have built our redux store and told it to use our session reducing function.
 Test that everything works:
-  0. Add a `'DOMContentLoaded'` callback to your entry point if you don't already have one.
+  * Add a `'DOMContentLoaded'` callback to your entry point if you don't already have one.
-  0. Inside the callback, call `configureStore()` and assign the result to the `window`:
+  * Inside the callback, call `configureStore()` and assign the result to the `window`:
     ```javascript
       window.Store = configureStore(); //just for testing!
     ```
-  0. Run `Store.getState()` in the console and inspect the results.
+  * Run `Store.getState()` in the console and inspect the results.

 Your state should look like the default state mentioned above!

-**Test that your `SessionReducer` works** by dispatching session actions and then checking your application state!
+**Test that your `SessionReducer` works** by dispatching session actions and then checking your application state.

 ### `SessionMiddleware`